Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 Weymouth's Puritan church, and John was not allowed to vote.
 They did not abandon Weymouth when Anne was banished,

 but followed her to Rhode Island a year later.
-The Hicks may have departed for better farmland, but perhaps they preferred
+The Hickses may have departed for better farmland, but perhaps they preferred

 a non-Puritan setting.

-felt destiny’s touch when she was cast out by Massachusetts’ Puritans.
-Click here for more info about Anne.
+destiny’s touch when she was cast out by Massachusetts’ Puritans.
+Click here for more info about Anne Hutchinson.

-1638-40 Hannah Hicks, Herodias and John's first daughter, was probably born in Weymouth during this time period,
+1638-40: Hannah Hicks, Herodias and John's first daughter, was probably born in Weymouth during this time period, but her

-money as “that Estate which was sent mee by my mother.”
+Herodias referred to the money as that Estate which was sent mee by my mother.

-the list hints that he was admitted during the summer of 1639.
-John’s land grant was never entered into Newport records, but
+that he was admitted during the summer of 1639.
+John’s land grant was never entered into Newport records, but was

-known today, but not the poorer sorts, like John Hicks or another of his neighbors, George Gardner.
-However, Hicks,
+but not the poorer sorts, like John Hicks or another of his neighbors, George Gardner.
+However, Hicks, Stanton, and

-On Apr.
-9, 1639 George Gardner witnessed the signing of a deed when William Coddington, a prominent merchant from
+April 9, 1639: George Gardner witnessed the signing of a deed when William Coddington, a prominent merchant from

 Lincolnshire, sold his Massachusetts lands to William Tyng.
 A month later, Gardner witnessed Richard Collacot’s note to